sakshibajoria/computation/README.md

 # A proposal
 <h3>Creative Computing</h3>
 <p> Knowing pretty much nothing about creative computing initially, I started off with the mindset of it being nothing but code. <em> "Why does a graphic design student need to learn how to code?" </em> I thought, looking at the robotic, coding font and then the Arduino kit.
 It didn't help when I was unsuccessful with my first ever attempt at lighting up an LED.
-However, after pushing myself to try and understand its basics through further <a href="https://www.youtube.com/watch?v=r0KErKHxHf0">YouTube tutorials</a> and <a href="https://www.tinkercad.com/learn/project-gallery;collectionId=OMOZACHJ9IR8LRE">TinkerCAD</a>, I managed to get through a few simulation projects and started understanding how computing could help with the creative industry in today's technological day and age. </p>
+However, after pushing myself to try and understand its basics through further <a href="https://www.youtube.com/watch?v=r0KErKHxHf0">YouTube tutorials</a> and <a href="https://www.tinkercad.com/learn/project-gallery;collectionId=OMOZACHJ9IR8LRE">TinkerCAD</a>, I managed to get through a few simulation projects and started understanding how computing could help with the creative industry in today's ever-evolving technological day and age. </p>
 <h3>My second attempt at lighting up an LED with an Arduino board</h3>
 <img src="https://user-images.githubusercontent.com/93987647/141443649-ddcfddfd-2696-4f1a-b1af-b334940c6aba.jpg" alt="Arduino">
 <h3>Lighting multiple LEDs on TinkerCAD</h3>